cjundang/IoT-Course/content/module_2.md

 }
 ```

-**Analog Interface**
+**Analog-to-Digital Conversion (ADC)**

-* Analog to Digital Convertor (ADC) is an analog detector reading. and convert analog signal to digital.
+Analog-to-Digital Conversion (ADC) is a cornerstone in the arsenal of tools available to IT students for interfacing between the analog and digital worlds.
+This conversion process involves translating analog signals, characterized by continuous variations in value and time, into discrete digital representations.

-* An analog signal is a signal that changes continuously in value and time (Continuous in value and time).
+* Analog Signals: Analog signals exhibit continuous fluctuations in value and time, making them appear as continuous lines on graphs.
     * Therefore, when plotting an analog contract in a graph It will look like a continuous line.

-* Whereas a digital signal is a signal that undergoes a stepwise change in value and time (Discrete in value and time).
+* Digital Signals: These signals undergo stepwise value changes and are created through sampling and quantization, offering discrete data points.
 * Analog signals go through the process of sampling and quantization into digital signals.

 <img src="images/02/sampling.png" width="400"/>